fizruk/accpa-spring-2022/lab-02/README.md

 Module `Eval/Nameless.hs` defines evaluation of nameless terms.
 This implementation together with necessary conversions is used to define evaluation of normal terms in `Eval.hs` module.

+Module `TypeCheck.hs` defines typechecking for normal terms.

-Finally, `interpreter.hs` is the main module, that performs parsing of the standard input, evaluating every expression, and pretty-printing the result.
+Finally, `interpreter.hs` is the main module, that performs parsing of the standard input, typechecking and evaluating every expression, and pretty-printing the result.

 ## How to use

-The interpreter reads standard input, parses a series of expressions separated by a semicolon (`;`), evaluates each expression and prints out the results.
+The interpreter reads standard input, parses a series of expressions separated by a semicolon (`;`), typechecks and evaluates each expression and prints out the results.

 ```sh
 echo "(fun (x : Nat) { return (pred x) })(succ (succ 0))" | ./interpreter